-BMW’s electric offensive, which includes the launch of 9 new electric models by 2025, has the BMW iX1 as its protagonist.
-The BMW X1, the entry-level crossover in the BMW SUV range, will move to its next-generation in 2022, as confirmed last November.
+BMW’s electric offensive, which includes launching 9 new electric models by 2025, has the BMW iX1 as its protagonist.
+As confirmed last November, the BMW X1, the entry-level crossover in the BMW SUV range, will move to its next generation in 2022.
 Plant Regensburg in Germany will start manufacturing the new BMW X1 in 2022, which will come available both with a combustion engine and a fully electric powertrain (as the BMW iX1).

 The BMW X1 will get an evolutionary redesign with its second lifecycle makeover.
 Ricardo’s pictures show that the roofline will slope into the rear at a steeper angle making the 2022 BMW X1 and the BMW iX1 sportier.